anonymous1116/NCoin-JDP/README.md

-# Nerual Conformal Inference for Diffusion Processes (NCoin-DP)
+# Nerual Conformal Inference for Jump Diffusion Processes (NCoin-JDP)
 ## 1. Tutorial
 We first provide a tutorial for NCoin-DP.
 It contains